 Hokudai Botanical Garden – Sapporo

 Hokudai is the University of Hokkaido, which has its own botanical garden in the center of the city.
-The botanical garden of the city of Sapporofo was founded in 1886.
+The botanical garden of the city of Sapporof was founded in 1886.
 The garden has more than 4000 species of plants and a variety of historic buildings.
-The gardens also have greenhouses and a Natural History Museum full of odds and ends that the University of Hokkaido has collected over the years.
+The gardens also have greenhouses and a Natural History Museum full of odds and ends that Hokkaido University has collected over the years.

 Ohori Park, Fukuoka

-A large park in the city of Fukouka designed according to the principles of Chinese gardening.
-Its main feature is a large lagoon that was part of the moat of the Fukuoka Castle.
+A large park in Fukouka City designed according to Chinese gardening principles.
+Its main feature is a large pond that was part of Fukuoka Castle's moat.

-I hope you enjoyed the article.
-If you liked, share and leave your comments.
-Finally, I will leave some videos showing these spectacular places:
+Hope you enjoyed the article.
+If you liked it share and leave your comments.
+Finally, I'll leave you with some videos showing these spectacular places: